EnhancedNetwork/TOHE-Docs/options/Settings/Addons.md

 # <font color="#ff9ace">➕ <b>All: Add-ons</b></font> <Badge text="Total: 37" type="tip" vertical="middle"/>
 ---

-These are modifiers that any players can acquire.
+<b>These are modifiers that any players can acquire.
 There are helpful, harmful, and <font color=red>Impostor</font> add-ons.
-Each one is unique in the way it affects the player.
+Each one is unique in the way it affects the player.</b>

 <table>
 <tr >